kinoute/til/ruby/the-safe-navigation-operator.md

 # The Safe Navigation Operator (&.)

 An interesting addition to Ruby 2.3 was the "Safe Navigation Operator (`&.`)".
-It helps us dealing with `nil` values in a chaining condition.
+It helps us to deal with `nil` values in a chaining condition.
 Let's say we have an `order` made by a `customer` and we want to get the customer's `id`.
 To be safe, we could do: